-Antistatic filter modules are available, secured with stainless steel quick release handles to a stainless steel seal frame, this option is for installations where the dust is potentially explosive or to improve the flow of dusts that are susceptible to retaining a static charge.
+Antistatic filter modules are available, secured with stainless steel quick release handles to a stainless steel seal frame, this option is for installations where the dust is potentially explosive or improved dust flow is required.
 (See Antistatic Earthing in section Installation).